-The current study demonstrated that the exercise training-induced change in VO2VT1 of HF patients with reduced EF could be more evidently predicted by the well-known modifiers of functional capacity in HF, the age and EF, compared to the change in VO2peak.
-Even more, the normally expected positive association between the changes in VO2peak and VO2VT1 disappeared in studies including individuals that were older and with lower EF.
-These frail patients were less likely to achieve maximal effort during exercise testing leading to lower posttraining VO2peak than would be expected from exercise training.
-Indeed, the exercise traininginduced change in VO2peak was demonstrated to correlate positively with the level of maximum effort at post-training exercise testing, as estimated by post-training peak RER.
-In this regard, the change in VO2VT1 appears to reflect more accurately the exercise traininginduced physiological responses and as submaximal spiroergometric parameter may not be influenced by the magnitude of effort during exercise testing, provided that VT1 is achieved, which is almost always the case on serial exercise testing during cardiac rehabilitation.
+4.2.
+ASSOCIATION OF CHANGES IN VO2peak AND VO2VT1 WITH PHYSIOLOGICAL FACTORS.
+The current study demonstrated that the exercise traininginduced change in VO2VT1 of HF patients with reduced EF could be more evidently predicted by the well-known modifiers of functional capacity in HF, the age and EF, compared with the change in VO2peak.
+Furthermore, the normally expected positive association between the changes in VO2peak and VO2VT1 disappeared in studies including individuals who were older and had lower EF.
+These frail patients were less likely to achieve maximal effort during exercise testing, leading to lower posttraining VO2peak than would be expected from exercise training.
+Indeed, the exercise training-induced change in VO2peak was demonstrated to correlate positively with the level of maximum effort at posttraining exercise testing, as estimated by posttraining peak RER.
+In this regard, the change in VO2VT1 appears to reflect more accurately the physiological responses induced by exercise training.
+As a submaximal spiroergometric parameter, VO2VT1 may not be influenced by the magnitude of effort during exercise testing, provided that VT1 is achieved, which is almost always the case during serial exercise testing in cardiac rehabilitation.
 The latter issue could be more relevant in HF patients with reduced EF, in whom the ability to achieve maximum effort during exercise testing is profoundly attenuated.
-Notably, serial reassessment of VO2VT1 is possibly more feasible and accurate compared to VO2peak, since VO2VT1 is almost always achieved on serial exercise testing, even on submaximal testing, as opposed to VO2peak, the measurement of which greatly depends on patient motivation and could be prone to investigator bias.
+Notably, serial reassessment of VO2VT1 is possibly more feasible and accurate compared with VO2peak.
+This is because VO2VT1 is almost always achieved on serial exercise testing (even on submaximal testing), as opposed to VO2peak, the measurement of which greatly depends on patient motivation and could be prone to investigator bias.